MasonPierce25/AIProject/README.md

 Compilation and Running Instructions:
 Download and move files into school linux server using filezilla.
-Compile using command: "make"/
+Compile using command: "make"
-Run using command: "./a.out"/
+Run using command: "./a.out"
 Rerun using command: "./a.out"

 Project for AI: